ankeetmaini/blog/content/posts/so-you-are-an-engineering-manager-what-next.md

 we managed to convince other leaders that this is indeed a problem that needs constant investment instead of a one time quick fix and my team would be at the helm of it.

-the vision also got discussed thoroughly within the team to help explain everyone our purpose and get the team’s heart & soul behind our new okrs which aimed at moving the current metrics closer to our north star quarter over quarter. because the vision means nothing if the team doesn't believe in it.
+the vision also got discussed thoroughly within the team to help explain everyone our purpose and get the team’s heart & soul behind our new okrs which aimed at moving the current metrics closer to our north star quarter over quarter. because the vision means nothing if the team only doesn't believe in it.

 now the team wasn’t operating as `android`, `web` & `ios` pods but as
 - performance swat team